deckhouse/virtualization/docs/ADMIN_GUIDE.md

 - For the Community edition, this may cause virtual machines to restart according to the automatic change application policy set in the `.spec.disruptions.restartApprovalMode` parameter.
 {{< /alert >}}

-#### Sizing Policy Settings
+#### Sizing policy settings

 The `.spec.sizingPolicy` block allows you to set sizing policies for virtual machine resources that use vmclass.

 {{< alert level="warning" >}}
-Changes to the `.spec.sizingPolicy` block can also affect virtual machines.
+Changes in the `.spec.sizingPolicy` block can also affect virtual machines.
 For virtual machines whose sizing policy will not meet the new policy requirements, the `SizingPolicyMatched` condition in the `.status.conditions` block will be false (`status: False`).

-When configuring sizingPolicies, be careful to consider [CPU topology](./user_guide.html#automatic-cpu-topology-configuration) for virtual machines.
+When configuring `sizingPolicy`, be sure to consider the [CPU topology](./user_guide.html#automatic-cpu-topology-configuration) for virtual machines.
 {{< /alert >}}

 ```yaml